godcodehunter/turing_machine/README.md

 2. New transition that has not yet happened (point two unique)
 3. Transition point where we have been exactly twice to a point where we have been only once.

+# Proof

+1. We can imagine any Turing machine as a Turing machine by observing a certain node if it is touched at least twice as stopping.
+2. If there is a cycle in a Turing machine, then there is a single transition in it (from different points/different letters)
+3. If you number the points, then after such a pass, then at the point where the cycle leads the vertex will have one. (we mark each node as we walk through it)
+4. Then there is always a cycle in which the previous node has the value 2, the next one is 1 and, moreover, the only one

 # Example Busy beaver(3)

 Default formulation of the problem